+It is the operators responsibility to ensure M.S.A.D., (Subject to local regulations and laws), are known and adhered to.

-Diagrams shown are only for purposes of illustrating M.S.A.D.
-Work positions, not all work positions.
-The most important chapter in this manual is the safety chapter - Chapter 1.
-Take time, now, to study it closely.
+The most important chapter in this manual is the • safety chapter - Chapter 1.
+Take time now to study • it closely.

-The information in Chapter 1, might save your life, prevent serious injury, or damage to property or the MHP14AT / MHP13AT.
+The information in chapter 1 might save your life, prevent serious injury or damage of property to the MHP14AT / MHP13AT / TL39.

-This introduction also contains important information concerning the responsibilities of the owner of this machine.
+This introduction also contains important information concerning the responsibilities of the owner of the machine.

-■ Standard MHP14AT / MHP13AT
+■ Standard MHP14AT / MHP13AT / TL39

-The standard MHP14AT / MHP13AT includes the following features:
+The standard MHP14AT / MHP13AT / TL39 includes the following features:

 - Independently operated heavy duty hydraulic stabilisers

-- Manual stabilisers
+- Automatic stabilisers

-- 540° slew
+- 540 slew

 - Heavy duty tow coupling

 - Heavy duty jockey wheel

 - Hour meter

 - Hydraulic disc brakes

 - Steel platform 2 person capacity

 - High strength steel boom and base construction

-- Beam axle with 15" rims
+- Beam axle with 14" rims

 - Honda petrol engine

-- 600V AC rated wire to platform
+- 230V AC wire to platform

 - Stabiliser/boom interlocks

 - Stabiliser lift points

-- Gravity gate
+- Gravity gates

 - LED taillights

 - Height restrictor in upper cylinder to keep platform at 10.9m maximum height (MHP13AT only)

-- 235 R15 x 75 tyres
+- 185 R14 tyres

 - Platform overload protection

-■ Options
+Options

-The following options are available for the MHP14AT / MHP13AT:
+The following options are available for the MHP14AT / MHP13AT / TL39:

-- Automatic stabilisers
+- Manual stabilisers

 - Custom colours

 - Platform work lights

 - Air line to platform

 - Flashing light

 - Spare wheel

-- 10.9m height lockout kit
+- 10.9 height lock out kit

-- 240V110V outlet in platform
+- 240V / 110V outlet in platform

 - Battery isolate switch

-- Platform foot switch

-- Alternative power options

-- Diesel engined

-- 24VDC power

-- 240V power

-- 110V power

-- Bi-Energy options

-- O Petrol / 24V

-- O Petrol / 240V

-- O Diesel / 24V

-- O Diesel / 240V

-- O 24V / 240V

-- Platform rotator
+- Platform foot switch - Alternative power options Diesel engine 24V DC power 240V power 110V power - Bi-energy options Petrol / 24V Petrol / 240V Diesel / 24V Diesel / 240V 24V / 240V - Platform rotator

-■ Operation Manual
+Operation Manual

-This manual provides information for safe and proper operation of the aerial platform.
+This manual provides information for sale and proper operation of the aerial platform.
 Read and understand the information in this Operator's manual before operating this machine on a job site.

 Additional copies of this manual may be ordered from Snorkel.
-Supply the model and manual part number from the front cover to assure that the correct manual will be supplied.
+Supply the model and manual part number from the front cover to assure the correct manual will be supplied.